eitanyaffe/hpipe/README.md

-# hpipe: A tool for the analysis of metagenomic Hi-C data
+# hpipe: Microbial genome inference from Hi-C data

 The hpipe tool processes metagenomic Hi-C maps to infer a set of underlying genome anchor/union pairs.
 Each *genome anchor* is a collection contigs that